carbon-language/carbon-lang/docs/design/structs.md

 subtyping purposes.
 Carbon will support additional base types as long as they are [abstract base classes](#abstract-base-classes) or [mixins](#mixins).

+While an abstract base class is an interface that allows decoupling, a polymorphic type is a collaboration between a base and derived type to provide some functionality.
+This is a bit like the difference between a library and a framework, where you might use many of the former but only one of the latter.
+However, there are some cases of overlap where there is an interface at the root of a type hierarchy and polymorphic types as interior branches of the tree.

 **Background:**
 [The "Nothing is Something" talk by Sandi Metz](https://www.youtube.com/watch?v=OMPfEXIlTVE) and